 Testing during development

-Component testing is also known as module and program testing.
-It finds the defects缺陷 in the module and verifies the functioning of software.
+Component testing: It finds the defects in the module and verifies the functioning of software.
 It is used to ensure that each component behaves correctly and uses white-box testing to check each program function fully.

 Integration testing is the phase in software testing in which individual software modules are combined and tested as a group.
 It is used to test interaction between related components and focuses on interfaces between components.